 - Mixed: This type of company shares press and educational content under one roof.

 - Industry News: This type of blog focuses on sharing news related to some industry.

 Educational Blogs Receive 52% More Organic Traffic Than Enterprise-Focused Blogs

 The B2B Content Marketing Analysis found that educational blogs get 52% more organic traffic than PR-style and enterprise news content:

 This finding isn’t really surprising, the educational content is more likely to rank for a wider variety of keywords.
-On the other hand, the content that is being published for enterprise news then it is going to be rank for only for enterprise name and handful terms.
+On the other hand, the content that is being published for enterprise news then it is going to be ranked only for enterprise name and a handful of terms.

 29% of B2B Blogs Allow Visitors to Leave Comments

 Allowing the comments isn’t the best practice for blogs anymore.
-There is need of a research that if comments can lead to more site engagement, however the data is not clear yet on whether comments actually generate more traffic and links.
+There is a need for research if comments can lead to more site engagement, however, the data is not clear yet on whether comments actually generate more traffic and links.